laurenzfg/notenstreicher/README.md

 ## How to invoke the program?

-Download a Go runtime from the [Go Project](https://go.dev) and invoke the program with
+Download a Go compiler from the [Go Project](https://go.dev) and invoke the program with

     go run notenstreicher.go